 Harassment refers to unwelcome behavior that is offensive, fails to respect the rights of others, and interferes with work, learning, living, or campus environment.
+Harassment includes intimidation, invasion of privacy, or any threat to the well-being of a person or a group which is communicated verbally, in writing, or through contact by telephone, computer, a third party, or by any other means of communication.
 Forms of harassment include, but are not limited to:

 - Verbal: Conduct such as suggestive comments, derogatory slurs, off-color jokes, threats, suggestive or insulting sounds, etc. Verbal harassment also entails using the telephone to harass others.
-This includes, but is not limited to, unwanted phone calls, hang-ups, unwanted voice mail messages, obscene calls. - 2.
-Non-verbal/Visual: Conduct such as derogatory or inappropriate posters, pictures, cartoons, faxes, emails, or drawings, suggestive objects or pictures, graphic commentaries, leering, obscene gestures. - 3.
+This includes, but is not limited to, unwanted phone calls, hang-ups, unwanted voice mail messages, obscene calls. - Non-verbal/Visual/Electronic/Written: Conduct such as derogatory or inappropriate posters, pictures, cartoons, faxes, emails, text or instant messages, postings on social media sites or other applications, or drawings, suggestive objects or pictures, graphic commentaries, leering, obscene qestures. - 3.
 Physical: Conduct such as unwanted physical contact including touching, interference with an individual's normal work or movement, assault.